partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 - Steal unemployment or social security benefits.
 - Calling my bank, pretending to be me, and resetting my passwords.

 While this may be "Convenient," we're definitely not in "Safe" or "Secure" territory.

-The devil is in the details - and unfortunately, there's a lot that went wrong here.
-I believe you could send a low-material-cost letter to people across the country with very few details changed and get a huge success rate snagging whole SSNs.
-To that note, I actually [wrote up](/2020/a-believable-attack-using-eip-cards/) how a scam like this would work, how much its materials would cost, and whether or not it'd be worth it.
-The short answer is: this certainly helps a scammer build rapport, but just stealing Social Security Numbers isn't actually profitable.
+At a basic level, I believe you could send a low-material-cost letter to people across the country with very few details changed and get a huge success rate snagging whole SSNs.
+However, this also introduces a great way to get people to call you for broader scams such as [vishing](https://en.wikipedia.org/wiki/Voice_phishing) because people have been primed to expect a wordy, poorly-marked, fraudulent-looking letter in the mail.
+Many times, they've also been told to follows its instructions for money.
+What happens if you change out the instructions?
+I explore practical attacks in my follow up post, which is available [here](/2020/a-believable-attack-using-eip-cards/) - including how a scam like this would work, how much its materials would cost, and whether or not it'd be worth it.

+The short answer is that it probably wouldn't be worthwhile to steal SSNs.
+Vishing attacks could be dangerous and profitable though, especially if you could drive your material and telephone costs down, because in piggybacking off EIP Cards you get a lot of rapport early on in a scam that you'd have to work much harder to cultivate otherwise.

 ## Remediation